CiscoDevNet/terraform-provider-sdwan/website/docs/d/system_feature_template.html.md

 ## Nested Schema for system_trackers
 * `tracker_name` - Name of Tracker for configuration of System type Feature Template
-* `tracker_type` - Type of Tracker for configuration of System type Feature Template
+* `tracker_type` - Type of Tracker for configuration of Cisco System type Feature Template
+* `tracker_endpoint_type` - Type of Tracker Endpoint for configuration of System type Feature Template
 * `tracker_endpoint_value` - Value of Tracker Endpoint for configuration of System type Feature Template
 * `tracker_threshold` - Threshold of Tracker for configuration of System type Feature Template
 * `tracker_interval` - Interval of Tracker for configuration of System type Feature Template